Faheem506pk/big-AGI/docs/config-feature-browse.md

-Note: if you are using `docker-compose`, please see the [docker/docker-compose-browserless.yaml](docker/docker-compose-browserless.yaml) file for an example on how to run `alpha-AGI` and Browserless simultaneously in a single application.
+Note: if you are using `docker-compose`, please see the [docker/docker-compose-browserless.yaml](docker/docker-compose-browserless.yaml) file for an example on how to run `Zaplead` and Browserless simultaneously in a single application.

 ### 🌐 Your own Chrome browser